 Cirque Lake in the Callaghan Valley Whistler Hiking Trails

 The trailhead to Cirque Lake is found at the far end of .
 The Callaghan Lake turnoff is 20km south of Whistler Village.
 From Whistler drive 20km towards Vancouver, then turn right at the sign for Whistler Olympic Park.
 Drive up the beautiful, winding road for about 8 minutes.
 The sign for Callaghan Lake will be just before Whistler Olympic Park, you will turn left, cross a bridge and drive a bumpy logging road for 8km.
 This logging road is usually deep with snow until mid June.
 In 2011 there was a metre of snow as of June 30th at the Callaghan campsite.
-For conditions on this road and the Callaghan campsite visit the Callaghan Lake Provincial Parks Page.
 There is lots of parking at Callaghan Lake, an outhouse, boat launch and several nice campsites.

 To reach the very hidden trailhead to Cirque Lake, paddle your canoe towards the waterfall far off in the distance.
 Not until you are only 50 metres from the shore, nearest the sound of the now hidden waterfall, you will see a small clearing jutting out from the shore, this is the trailhead, despite it not looking like one.
 Pull your canoe up here and drag into the bushes.
 Only a few metres into shore you will notice an obvious trail.
 There are even plenty of tree markers on the way.
 From here it is only an hour hike to the lake, though even steeper than the Wedgemount trail.
 About two thirds of the way to the lake you will reach a large, steep boulder field and have to decide to bear left or right around a vertical cliff.
 Both ways will get you to the top.
 Both are treacherous.
 But the route to the right is slightly less frightening.